eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 * Timestamp hash and retrieve the proof
 * Get information about the proof
 * Upgrade a pending proof
-* Check the proof on blockchain
+* Verify ots proof on blockchain

 > An JS OpenTimestamps web-interface and web-tools are available at [opentimestamps.org/tools](https://opentimestamps.org/tools/)